MLforALL-app/MLforALL/.github/pull_request_template.md

 > - `README.md`: added a comma
 > - `frontend/package.json`: updated packages

+### Screenshots

+> Provide relevant screenshots to better describe the pull request.

 ### Additional Information

 > Include any additional info that may be necessary